efnogron/nd_lang/README.md

 - "This evidence isn't relevant enough, search again"
 - "This verification looks good, proceed to next sentence"
 - "Skip this sentence, it's not a medical claim"

-You're right.
-Let me simplify the state section of the README.md to match our streamlined architecture:

 ## State Management